 Bathing clothes and towels

-Depending on your tour, some hotels you will be staying in may have leisure facilities including swimming pools, whirlpool/spas and sauna.
+Depending on your tour, some hotels you will be staying in may have leisure facilities including swimming pools, whirlpool/spas, and sauna.
 We suggest you consider packing a light travel towel to use at hotel pools and beaches.
 If you plan to use the hotel towels, please check with the hotel as to their policy regarding pool/beach towels as many provide towels for use at pools or beaches, and bathroom towels are not to be used.

 Dressing for dinner

 Dress smart is best for all evening meals.
 Can we ask the gentlemen to wear long pants to dinner and a collared shirt.
-Please make sure you also pack acceptable footwear as thongs and sneakers are not acceptable footwear for inside hotel and local restaurants in the evenings.
+Please make sure you also pack acceptable footwear as thongs and sneakers are not acceptable footwear for inside hotels and local restaurants in the evenings.
 Thank you.

 Special Event Dress Code

-- New Year with the Sound of Music: New Year's Eve Gala Dinner is a black tie event.
+- New Year with the Sound of Music: New Year's Eve Gala Dinner is a black-tie event.
 The dress code is formal attire; Dark suit or tuxedo for men and an evening gown or cocktail dress for ladies.